openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 ## Weights Compression

 [OpenVINO](https://github.com/openvinotoolkit/openvino) is the preferred backend to run Weights Compression with.
-PyTorch and X are also supported.
+PyTorch and Torch FX are also supported.

 ### The algorithm description